The Washington State University Pullman Catalog

 509-335-8611

-Chair and Associate Professor, M.-A. Neuilly (Wolf); Professors, D. Brody, C. Hemmens, F. Lutze, M. Stohr; Associate Professors, L. Drapela, K. DuBois, D. Makin, D. Willits; Assistant Professors, H. Mellinger, A. Pedneault, A. Raza; Teaching Assistant Professor, J. Snyder.
+Chair and Associate Professor, M.-A. Neuilly (Wolf); Professors, D. Brody, L. Drapela, C. Hemmens, F. Lutze, M. Stohr; Associate Professors, K. DuBois, D. Makin, A. Pedneault, D. Willits; Assistant Professors, C. Franklin, H. Mellinger; Teaching Associate Professor, J. Snyder.

 The Department of Criminal Justice and Criminology offers substantive studies in criminal justice and criminology in conjunction with a liberal arts education.
 It prepares students for a broad range of careers in criminal justice institutions, government agencies at local, state, and federal levels, private support and welfare organizations, private security work, and domestic and international corporations, as well as for the pursuit of graduate study or law school; develops leadership qualities; and promotes the ideal of professional achievement in public service.